Ministry of Defence Police

 - what have you seen?

-- how many people are engaged in the unlawful activity?
+- how many people are engaged in an unlawful activity?

 Secure your property - register it for FREE

-We are currently running a campaign to prevent burglaries being committed to all out buildings, such as sheds, garages, farm stores and such like.
+We are currently running a campaign to prevent burglaries from being committed to all outbuildings, such as sheds, garages, farm stores and such.
 We all know that valuable items are stored in these buildings and that in itself makes them a place of interest to thieves.
 You need to ensure that all of your items are marked in some way.
 Post coding is a simple method.
 By using UV marker pens it won't mark the property in a way that appears unsightly, but, if you are unfortunate enough to have any items stolen, by having it marked, the chances of having it returned should it be recovered are obviously increased.
 Ask yourself:

 - is the lighting at my property adequate?